Yecats/dotGAME/Episodes/readme.md

 * [Part 4.1](3-2017/UnityItemSystemPt4.1-WiringTheUI): Covers coroutines.
 * [Part 4.2](3-2017/UnityItemSystemPt4.2-PopulatingUIData): Ties all previous concepts together and covers hooking up a button's OnClick event via the Unity UI.
 * [Part 5.1](4-2017/UnityItemSystemPt5.1-PlayerInventory): Ties together previous concepts and explores the event system more in depth.
-* [Part 5.1](4-2017/UnityItemSystemPt5.2-PlayerInventory): Ties together previous concepts and covers hooking up a button's OnClick event via code.
+* [Part 5.2](4-2017/UnityItemSystemPt5.2-PlayerInventory): Ties together previous concepts and covers hooking up a button's OnClick event via code.
+* [Part 5.3](5-2017/UnityItemSystemPt5.3-ChallengeSolution): Explores how to implement your own OnPointerClick on a UI game object.